|

 stopping places.
 As a guide to the cost from Calais to Limoges, reckon on about €40

-each way for all the tolls (the A20 itself is toll free).
+each way for all the tolls (the A20 itself is in part, toll free).
 The speed limit on all motorways is 130 kph (81mph) in the dry and 110 kph

 (69mph) in the wet (when the lower limit applies, it is indicated by illuminated roadside